-We have been fortunate to secure financial support for BRAT from a variety of state and federal agencies, tribes, and non-profits that have enabled BRAT development.
+We have been fortunate to secure financial support for BRAT from a variety of state and federal agencies, tribes, and non-profit organization that have enabled BRAT development.
 Most of these grants were primarily to get BRAT ‘run’ for their specific areas of interest.
 However, in each case there have been refinements and improvements to the model to meet the sponsor’s specific needs.
-We have insisted on making data from BRAT runs we have done and vetted publicly available, and to transparently make the models freely avialable as well as the source code open source (especially when funds are from public sources).
+We have insisted on making data from BRAT runs vetted publicly available, and to transparently make the models freely available as well as the source code open source (especially when funds are from public sources).

 Specific BRAT Grants